|

 dawn raids.
 UNISON Scotland is very clear that our members will

 not collude with the deportation process.
-It is not their role to
+It is not their role

-put a human face on inhumane practice.
+to put a human face on inhumane practice.

 However, we take the view that UNISON members should,

-where appropriate provide a service to asylum seeker families in
+where appropriate provide a service to asylum seeker families

-child’s welfare paramount? which is attached to this submission.
+children, child's welfare paramount? which is attached

 The guide provides a framework for ethical practice